 - Once you are done with your break, you can start off from 3.30-4 pm until 6.30-7 pm.
 Here you can catch up on topics that are easy and quick to grasp.
 Or can solve some previous years’ papers, creating the exact exam scenario and solving papers.
 In a day, try to solve at least 90 MCQs under the stipulated time

 - After this, you can have your dinner and get back to studying for the next 2 hours.
 Here you can study the easy topics, take a 10-minute break

-Aim high, study harder.
+Aim high, study harder, work smart.
 Good Luck!